comrade-sre/terraform/README.md

-# terraform
-Модуль ec2_proxy создает инстанс, SG и  ssh ключ. Модуль eks разворачивает control-plane для кластера куберенес в aws и autoscaling-group для worker-nodes.
+The ec2_proxy module creates an instance, SG and ssh key.
+The eks module deploys a control-plane for the kubernetes cluster in aws and an autoscaling-group for worker-nodes.
-Для применения, необходимо предварительно добавить в переменные окружения свой ключ TF_VAR_key.
-Для работы применяются следующие команды: terraform init для скачивания провайдеров, инициализации модулей и настройки terraform для работы с s3 как хранилища для state. terraform plan для просмотра того, какие ресурсы есть в инфраструктуре, и какие будут созданы при следующем terraform apply. Опционально -out сохраняет план в файл. terraform apply для применения вссего плана к инфраструктуре. Опционально -target=resource для развертывания не всего плана, а лишь  конкретного ресурса.
-Перед apply можно сделать taint ресурсов, которые вы хотите пересоздать, даже в случае их наличия.
+For use, you must first add your TF_VAR_key to the environment variables.
+The following commands are used for work: terraform init for downloading providers, initializing modules, and setting up terraform to work with s3 as storage for state. terraform plan to see which resources are in the infrastructure and which will be created next terraform apply.
+Optional -out saves the plan to a file. terraform apply to apply the entire plan to the infrastructure.
+Optional -target=resource for deploying not the whole plan, but only a specific resource.
+Before apply, you can make taint of the resources that you want to recreate, even if they exist.